 5 credits per course

-This course introduces the student to all forms of art, linking modern day visual art to art history.
-Basic drawing, painting and sculpture skills will be developed and then used in larger scale and fully-developed projects.
-Levels 20 and 30 take art skills learned in Art 10 and expand the scope of the student's experience.
-Opportunities for in-school and out-of-school installations are available.
+In these courses, basic drawing, painting and sculpture skills will be developed and used in large scale and fully-developed projects.
+Levels 20 and 30 expand the scope of art skills learned in Art 10 with opportunities for in-school and out-of-school installations.
 In-class and home projects are required with emphasis on original work.
-Specialization of skills with emphasis on portfolio production geared to post-secondary education and employment in the arts.
+Students will specialize their skills with emphasis on portfolio production geared to education or employment in the arts.
 Art 31 is evaluated through projects and presentation of works.
 The student is required to fully develop their own creative style of art based on mediums of their choice.

 5 credits per course